 Enduro racing combines descending skills and overall fitness over four unique stages.
 The Sea Otter Enduro starts at the top of Laguna Seca Recreation Area – Stage 1 uses the downhill course.
 Stages 2 and 3 use Fort Ord National Monument trails, with untimed transfers between all stages.
 Enduro is categorized by ability and age classes, we offer adaptive and eBike categories.
 Field limit is 600 – no waitlist.

-Race Registration includes a 4-day Festival Pass, complimentary parking, medals to the top three finishers in each category, and race winners receive a custom jersey.
+Race Registration includes a 4-day Festival Pass, hydration zone with water, 4 stages, complimentary parking, medals to the top three finishers in each category, and race winners receive a custom jersey.

 |Enduro Prize Purse||1st||2nd||3rd||4th||5th|